-John Egorugwu, whose 13 years of coaching experience include seven in the NFL, is in his second season as the Giants' inside linebackers coach.
+John Egorugwu, who has 15 years of coaching experience, including nine in the NFL, is in his fourth season as the Giants' inside linebackers coach.

-In his first season with the team in 2022, Egorugwu helped develop a constantly changing cast of linebackers into a productive and reliable group that helped the Giants earn their first playoff berth in six years.
-Micah McFadden, a fifth-round draft choice, started seven games and contributed 58 tackles.
+Egorugwu helped develop a constantly changing cast of linebackers into a productive and reliable group in 2022, one that helped the Giants earn their first playoff berth in six years.
+McFadden, a fifth-round draft choice, started seven games and contributed 58 tackles.
 2.0 sacks and six tackles for loss.

 Egorugwu spent the 2021 season as the linebackers coach at Vanderbilt University.

-He was previously on the Buffalo Bills' coaching staff for four years (2017-20), the last three with Brian Daboll, as a defensive quality control coach and assistant linebackers coach.
-He first coached in the NFL with the Baltimore Ravens from 2015-16 as a defensive assistant under current Giants coordinator Wink Martindale, working primarily with the linebackers.
+He was previously on the Buffalo Bills coaching staff for four years (2017-20), the last three with Brian Daboll, as a defensive quality control coach and assistant linebackers coach.
+He first coached in the NFL with the Baltimore Ravens from 2015-16 as a defensive assistant working primarily with the linebackers.

 During his two years with the Ravens, Egorugwu helped linebacker Elvis Dumervil to a 2015 Pro Bowl selection and linebacker C.J.
 Mosley to a Pro Bowl nod in 2016.
-Mosley and linebacker Zach Orr were second team AP all-pros in 2016.
+Mosley and linebacker Zach Orr were also second-team All-Pro selections in 2016.

 Before entering the NFL, Egorugwu coached the Missouri State wide receivers in 2015.